 The Plan will support development which allocates space for shared business / co-working space for:

 - i.
 The provision of meeting rooms and venues, available for hire (B1a/b and B1c/B2 use classes) - ii.
-Desk space, available for hire (B1a/b and B1c/B2 use classes) - iii. an NHS GP practice (use class D1).
+Desk space, available for hire (B1a/b and B1c/B2 use classes.

 Policy Application